Skip to main content

 Ensure readers can (and do!) readily consume your important content with our easy-to-use documentation template.

-Once you've installed Content Formatting Macros, follow these steps:
+Once you've installed Mosaic, follow these steps:

 What is documentation?